A.J. Ewart betting profile: Sony Open in Hawaii - PGA TOUR

 Ewart's advanced stats and rankings

-- Ewart averaged -0.261 Strokes Gained: Off-the-Tee in his past five tournaments, indicating challenges with his driving performance.
+- Based on his past five tournaments, Ewart posted a Strokes Gained: Off-the-Tee average of -0.261, indicating struggles with his driving game.

-- His Strokes Gained: Around-the-Green average of 0.518 in his past five starts was his strongest statistical category during that span.
+- His Strokes Gained: Approach the Green mark of -0.081 in his past five starts shows room for improvement in his iron play.

+- Ewart's strongest area has been around the greens, where he posted a positive 0.518 Strokes Gained: Around-the-Green average in his past five tournaments.

-- Ewart posted a -0.624 Strokes Gained: Putting average in his past five tournaments, highlighting an area for improvement on the greens.
+- His putting has been a significant weakness, with a -0.624 Strokes Gained: Putting average in his past five starts.

 All stats in this article are accurate for Ewart as of the start of the Sony Open in Hawaii.